august-hill/generative-ai-for-beginners/15-rag-and-vector-databases/README.md

 - Fluency - whether the response makes sense grammatically

-## Use Cases for using RAG (Retervival Augmented Generation) and vector databases
+## Use Cases for using RAG (Retrieval Augmented Generation) and vector databases

 There are many different use cases where function calls can improve your app like: